 Antibiotic Resistance is an insidious, worldwide epidemic that threatens to destroy the global health system from within.
 WHO warns: without antibiotics, medical science is going to be set back 100 years in time.
 Without antibiotics, even simple surgery will be impossible.

 Diseases such as pneumonia, whooping cough and scarlet fever will again be very deadly – even cholera can return as global pandemic.
 By year 2050, 10 million people will be at risk every year.
 The biggest health disaster the world has seen is right at your doorstep.
 Yet we hardly ever talk about the threat that surrounds us.

 Huge amounts of antibiotics are used in the agricultural industry to secure cheaper meat for consumers – while research shows how resistant bacteria easily spread from animals to humans, through water, food and soil.

 But The War against Bacteria is also a fascinating exploration of the opportunities we have for solving the crisis.
-Erik Martiniussen talks to health care workers in Tromsø, Georgia, Poland about how antibiotic use can be drastically reduced.
+The author talks to health care workers in Tromsø, Georgia, Poland about how antibiotic use can be drastically reduced.
 He visits farmers and agricultural leaders in the UK, Belgium and Norway to learn more about animal husbandry without antibiotics.
 And he explores the forgotten cures and the new knowledge about the nature of the bacteria that makes it possible to imagine a medicine much less dependent on antibiotics.

-…He impresses with his clarity, thoroughness and the huge amount of substance – and not at least the linguistic clarity that makes the book easily readable for everyone.
+Page-turner about the silent plague.
+The impressive “The War against Bacteria” is scary reading, but no dystopia. …He impresses with his clarity, thoroughness and a huge amount of substance – and not at least the linguistic clarity that makes the book easily readable.

 If you don’t think the corona pandemic is frightening enough, Erik Martiniussen convinces with a highly up-to-date book about the growing danger of resistant bacteria.